lucafluehler/ENKA-S/README.md

 ## Getting Started

 This guide will walk you through setting up your environment, building, and running the application.
-The building process was tested on Windows 11 with MSVC and on Arch Linux with GCC.
+The manual building process was tested on Windows 11 with MSVC and on Arch Linux with GCC.
+Alternatively, there are prebuilt installers available for each release.

 ### Prerequisites